 - Osteoporosis and death from hip fractures

-If you’re around the right age for menopause and you notice some of the signs then you might want to consider treatment.
+Recognising symptoms – if you’re around the right age for menopause and you notice some of the signs then you might want to consider treatment.
 Menopause causes a range of physical and emotional symptoms that affect various parts of your body.
 HRT is most commonly prescribed to relieve ‘vasomotor symptoms’.
 They are caused by a temperature dysfunction in your body as a result of the declining sex hormones.
 They include the following:

 - Night sweats – can be severe enough for you to change your bedding or clothes